-Teaching Children Generosity: Getting & Giving During the Holidays
+Teaching Children Generosity: Getting and Giving During the Holidays

-There are an infinite numbers of toys, games, and treats in todays world.
-And no matter how much our children have, they will always want more, and there will always be a friend who has more.
-How can we change this mindset and raise caring and giving children that know the importance of giving rather than getting?
+There are an infinite numbers of toys, games, and treats in today’s world, and gift getting sometimes takes center stage during the holidays.
+How can we change this mindset and raise caring and generous children who know the importance of giving rather than getting?
 How do we avoid over spoiling our kids during the holidays?
 Here are some tips on how we can teach our children to moderate their wants, be thankful for what they have, and give to others.

 One way to help children understand the importance of giving and gratitude during the holiday season is to teach them about moderation whenever possible.